Chapter 12.05

 12.05.270 Inspection/right of entry.

-(i) If such building, structure, property or portion thereof is occupied, the inspector shall present identification credentials, state the reason for the inspection, and request entry.
+(a) If such residence, building, structure, property or portion thereof is occupied, the inspector shall present identification credentials, state the reason for the inspection, and request entry;

-(ii) If such building, structure, property or portion thereof is unoccupied, the inspector shall first make a reasonable effort to locate the owner or other persons having charge or control of the building, structure, property or portion thereof, and request entry.
+(b) If such building, structure, property or portion thereof is unoccupied, the inspector shall make a reasonable effort to locate the owner or other persons having charge or control of the building, structure, property or portion thereof, and request entry; or

-(ii) If the home or dwelling is unoccupied, the inspector shall post a notice in a conspicuous place informing the occupants that an inspection is requested and the reasons therefor.
-A copy of the posted notice shall be mailed to the owner of record.
-The notice shall state that contact by the occupant is requested by the inspector and that if the occupant fails to contact the inspector within seventy-two (72) hours to arrange a time for such inspection, an inspection warrant may be requested as authorized by Washington State law.
+(c) If the occupants cannot be located, the inspector shall post a notice in a conspicuous place informing the occupants that an inspection is requested and the reasons therefor.
+A copy of the posted notice shall be mailed to the owner of record at a reasonably ascertained address.
+The notice shall ask the owner/occupant to contact the inspector within 72 hours to arrange a time for such inspection.

 12.05.280 Enforcement.